Tuesday, October 9, 2012

 My Agay’s Happiness

-One morning, my young Agay went to his neighbor’s house with his white teeth visible even from another hill.
-What nonsense is my Agay to smile himself!
-And guessed what he did inside the neighbor’s home, he comforted the sad girl with his smiles.
-He won the love of the girl through his smile.
-And my Agay was the happiest person to beget her.
+One morning, my young Agay went to his neighbor's house with his white teeth visible even from another hill.
+What nonsense—my Agay smiling to himself!
+And guess what he did inside the neighbor's home?
+He comforted a sad girl with his smiles.
+He won her love through his smile.
+And my Agay was the happiest person to beget her

 During my school days, I wrote many essays on a happy person.
-“The men who live happily make others happy.
-They are kind and friendly with others.
-They never hurt others and think bad about others.
-They don’t push their time back or forth, they exist in the present with lots of vigor, energy, contentment and peace.
-Those who are rich are not happy because their want and need are more.
-They always live in tenses and problems… and blah blah.”
+"The men who live happily make others happy.
+They are kind and friendly to others.
+They never hurt others or think badly of them.
+They don't push their time back or forth—they exist in the present with lots of vigor, energy, contentment, and peace.
+Those who are rich are not happy because their wants and needs are greater.
+They always live in tenses and problems… and blah blah."

-Looking to some of my points above, now, my Agay fitted in very much or largely there.
-My Agay did the right in the right order to his future wife.
-I can imagine my Agay in his best positive values.
-The way he walked, the way he talked, the way he behaved, would have always impressed others.
+Looking back at some of my points above, my Agay fit in very much—or largely—there.
+My Agay did the right thing in the right order for his future wife.
+I can imagine my Agay with his best positive values.
+The way he walked, the way he talked, the way he behaved—all of it would have impressed others.
 He would have been called a laughing Buddha.
-Besides, he also sang distorted religious hymns that would distract his wife with laughter every so often.
-His face would have been always bright and would have never shown the darker slices of life.
-His truthfulness was the weapon behind the smile.
-His choices were less.
+Besides, he also sang distorted religious hymns that would make his wife laugh every so often.
+His face would have always been bright, never showing the darker slices of life.
+His truthfulness was the weapon behind his smile.
+His choices were few.
 He took less and gave more to his wife, I suppose.

-Anyway, there is a truth in this Alexander Pope’s words, “Happy the man whose wish and care a few paternal acres bound, Content to breathe his native air in his own ground.”
-And such was my Agay’s life, hard but happy.
+Anyway, there is truth in Alexander Pope's words: "Happy the man whose wish and care a few paternal acres bound, Content to breathe his native air in his own ground."
+Such was my Agay's life—hard, but happy.

 Monday, July 9, 2012